landerban/hackathon-project/README.md

 > python manage.py createsuperuser

-run server
+after run server

-> python manage.py runserver
+please add at least one canvas in DB from admin page for proper work (~~/admin)